KostasValeckas/PyLongslit/docs/AB.rst

     :align: center

-Besides a clear reduction of the sky-background, the most important thing to ensure is that the object from the B frame (the negative) is not lying too close to the object in the A frame (the positive), such that some of the A object signal is subtracted by the B object signal.
+Besides a clear reduction of the sky-background, the most important thing to ensure is that the object from the B frame (the negative) is not placed too close to the object in the A frame (the positive), such that some of the A object signal is subtracted by the B object signal.
 The software takes a sample of 1d-slices to help investigate this:

 .. image:: pictures/whole_AB_slice.png